NeoTavern/NeoTavern-Frontend/README.md

 - Mobile Support: Basic layout is responsive, but there are still some rough edges.
 - UI/UX: It needs polish and improvements.
 - World Info: Outlets and timed effects are not implemented.
 - Local Providers: Currently, there is only koboldcpp support.
-There is no Text Completion provider.
+There is no Text Completion provider **yet**.
 Ollama/LM Studio support is planned.
 - Instruct Templates: We can import/edit/use them.
 But we have not implemented the whole field, such as `wrap`.

 **For extension developers:**